ItsLhuis/ItsLhuis/README.md

 Most of my work lives in monorepos.
 I like sharing typed business logic across platforms and keeping everything consistent from the database layer to the UI.

-Currently open to full-stack opportunities in the Porto/Aveiro region or remote within Portugal.

 ---

 ## Tech Stack